WHAT IS THE DIFFERENCE BETWEEN WHEEL ALIGNMENT AND TIRE ROTATION?

 A crucial component of safe driving is tire safety.
-You may want to arrange a tire service to check that everything is well if you experience jiggling while driving, especially after hitting a sizable pothole.
+Consider arranging a tire service to check that everything is well if you experience jiggling while driving, especially after hitting a sizable pothole.

-Our mechanics typically ask you if you want a tire rotation or wheel alignment whenever you come in for tire service.
+Our mechanics typically ask you if you want a tire rotation or wheel alignment whenever you come for tire service.
 Additionally, you can become perplexed if you are unfamiliar with the vocabulary used in automotive repair.
-Read on to learn more about the distinction between tire rotation and wheel alignment to help make things more clear and make sure you get the proper tire service.
+Read on to learn more about the distinction between tire rotation and wheel alignment to help clarify things and ensure you get the proper tire service.

 Why Rotate Your Tires (Tire/Wheel Balancing)?

-When you are driving, your car may need a tire rotation if it seems to sway from side to side.
+If you feel your car pulling to the right or left, this could mean you need the tires rotated.
 Tire rotation, often known as tire or wheel balance, entails shifting tires from one position or side to another to guarantee even wear.

 Tires on your car typically deteriorate as you drive because they are the point of contact with the road.
-Because there are differences in each tire’s level of friction, tires typically wear unevenly.
-For instance, front-wheel drive cars often wear their front tires more than their rear tires, but rear-wheel drive cars wear their rear tires more than their front tires.
+Because there are differences in each tire’s level of friction, tires usually wear unevenly.
 Unequal tire wear can also be caused by uneven weight distribution.

 Regular tire rotation is necessary to guarantee even wear.